Peter Minuit: As director of New Netherland

 Minuit joined the Dutch West India Company, probably in the mid-1620s, and was sent with his family to New Netherland in 1625 to search for tradable goods other than the animal pelts that then were the major product coming from New Netherland.
 He returned in the same year, and in 1626 was appointed the new director of New Netherland, taking over from Willem Verhulst.
 He sailed to North America and arrived in the colony on May 4, 1626.

 Minuit is credited with purchasing the island of Manhattan from Native Americans in exchange for traded goods valued at 60 guilders.
 The figure of 60 guilders comes from a letter by a representative of the Dutch States-General and member of the board of the Dutch West India Company, Pieter Janszoon Schagen, to the States-General in November 1626.
 In 1844, New York historian John Romeyn Brodhead converted the figure of Fl 60 (or 60 guilders) to US$24.
-By 2006 sixty guilders in 1626 was worth approximately $1,000 in current dollars, according to the Institute for Social History of Amsterdam.
+By 2006 sixty guilders in 1626 was worth approximately $1,000 according to the Institute for Social History of Amsterdam.

-According to researchers at the National Library of the Netherlands, "The original inhabitants of the area were unfamiliar with the European notions and definitions of ownership rights.
-For the Indians, water, air and land could not be traded.
-Such exchanges would also be difficult in practical terms because many groups migrated between their summer and winter quarters.
-It can be concluded that both parties probably went home with totally different interpretations of the sales agreement."
+The original inhabitants of the area were unfamiliar with the European notions and definitions of ownership rights.
+For the Indians, water, air and land could not be traded; therefore, it is likely that both parties probably went home with totally different interpretations of the sales agreement.